cfsengineering/CEASIOMpy/README.md

 log = get_logger(__file__.split('.')[0])
 ```

-Be careful, if you did not add your CEASIOMpy folder in your 'PYTHONPATH' the logger will not be found.
+Be careful, if you did not add the paht to the CEASIOMpy folder in your 'PYTHONPATH' the logger will not be found.

 Then, you can use the following log in the code: